Lewis Howard Latimer: Other activities

-Latimer taught English and drafting courses to immigrants at the Henry Street Settlement in New York.
+Latimer taught English and mechanical drawing to immigrants at the Henry Street Settlement in New York, viewing education as an essential form of community uplift.

-Latimer played the violin and flute, painted portraits, and wrote plays.
+He was active in the arts; he played the violin and flute, painted portraits, wrote plays, and also composed poetry.

-He was an early advocate of civil rights.
-In 1895, Lewis wrote a statement in connection with the National Conference of Colored Men about equality, security, and opportunity.
+Latimer was also an early advocate for civil rights.
+In 1895, he contributed a written statement to the National Conference of Colored Men addressing issues of equality, security, and opportunity for African Americans.

-In later life, even though Latimer was no longer active military, he remained patriotic.
-He was an early and active member of the veteran organization, Grand Army of the Republic.
-He acted as secretary and adjutant.
+Latimer remained active in veterans’ organizations even after his military service ended.
+He was an early and committed member of the Grand Army of the Republic.
+He served as secretary and adjutant within the organization.
+He was also a member of Prince Hall Freemasonry.

 Personal life

 Latimer married Mary Wilson Lewis on November 15, 1873, in Fall River, Massachusetts.
 Mary was born in Providence, Rhode Island, the daughter of Louisa M. and William Lewis.
 The couple had two daughters, Emma Jeanette (1883–1978) and Louise Rebecca (1890–1963).
 Jeanette married Gerald Fitzherbert Norman, the first black person hired as a high school teacher in the New York City public school system, and had two children: Winifred Latimer Norman (1914–2014), a social worker who served as the guardian of her grandfather's legacy, and Gerald Latimer Norman (1911–1990), who became an administrative law judge.

 In 1879, Latimer and his wife, Mary, moved to Bridgeport, Connecticut, along with his mother, Rebecca, and his brother, William.
 They settled in a neighborhood called "Little Liberia," which had been established in the early 19th century by free blacks.
 (The landmark Mary and Eliza Freeman Houses are the last surviving buildings on their original foundations of this community.)
 Other family members already living there were his brother, George A. Latimer, his wife, Jane, his sister, Margaret, and her husband, Augustus T. Hawley, and their children.
 Mary died in Bridgeport in 1924.